cvvsu/LSTa/README.md

 `pad_size` is applied to avoid overfitting.

-Simply add an option --isTest to obtain the retrieval results.
+Simply add an option --isTest to obtain the retrieval results on the test set.

 ## Citation